isomerpages/sndgo-corp/_report-data-incident/2-faq-new.md

 		</div>
 	</div>

-#### **Q5.
-How soon should I report a government data incident after I have detected it?**

-You should report any detected incident as soon as practically possible.
-This would allow us to promptly take action to prevent any further compromise to the data.

 #### **Q6.
 What should I do if I am unsure if an incident constitutes as a government data incident?**